deepjavalibrary/djl-serving/serving/docs/lmi/user_guides/embedding-user-guide.md

 ### DJL model zoo

-You can specify the djl:// model url to load a model from the DJL model zoo.
+You can specify the `djl://` model url to load a model from the DJL model zoo.

 ```
-OPTION_ENGINE=OnnxRuntime
 HF_MODEL_ID=djl://ai.djl.huggingface.onnxruntime/BAAI/bge-base-en-v1.5
 # Optional
 OPTION_BATCH_SIZE=32